Ancient Theories of Freedom and Determinism

 2.4.3 The self and emergence

 In On Nature 25, Epicurus says that how we develop depends on us, and not on the nature of our atoms.
 Based on this assertion and some other passages in On Nature 25, David Sedley (1983, 1988) argues that Epicurus believes that how we act is not determined by the atoms that make up our minds.
-Instead, from complex atomic systems like the atoms that makes up our minds, there emerges human reason, our desires, and other psychological entities, which cannot be identified with atomic states.
+Instead, from complex systems of atoms like our minds, there emerges human reason, our desires, and other psychological entities, which cannot be identified with atomic states.
 All together, these entities make up the person, or the self.
-According to Sedley, Epicurus thinks that the self acquires causal powers that transcend the laws that bind atomic motion and that can even “reach down” and cause changes to the atoms that make up my mind, and thereby initiate actions.
+According to Sedley, Epicurus thinks that the self acquires causal powers that transcend the laws that bind atomic motion, and the self can even “reach down” and cause changes to the atoms that make up my mind, and thereby initiate actions.
 However, the self would not be able to exercise this power if physical laws were sufficient on their own to determine all atomic motions.
 As a minimal indeterminacy at the atomic level, the swerve allows the self “elbow room” where it can exercise its power to act one way or the other within the laws of physics, but in a way that is not determined by the laws of physics.

 On Nature 25, however, is extremely unclear.
 The better-preserved and clearer texts we have by the Epicureans that deal with their philosophy of mind, such as On the Nature of Things and The Letter to Herodotus (Epicurus’ summary of his physics) seem to support an identity theory of mind—that the mind is just a bodily organ (like the brain, but located in the chest), and that psychological states and events are the same as atomic states and events.
 The passages cited to support an “emergent self” do not obviously commit Epicurus to the position, and they can be read in a way that is consistent with an identity theory of mind.
 And even if Epicurus did believe in an emergent self that acquires causal powers that transcend the powers of the atoms, he would not need to posit the swerve.
 The “laws of physics” simply sum up the effects of a number of causal factors that determine how an atom will move, like its weight and its collisions with other atoms.
 If there really were an emergent and transcendent self, that self would add another causal factor that could move the atoms.
 There doesn’t need to be an antecedent indeterminacy to ensure that the atoms can be moved by the self.
 In his solution to the fatalist “lazy argument” (see section 1.3), Carneades says something along these lines: once we have a “voluntary motion of the mind” that obeys us, we do not need a random swerve to help ensure our freedom.